-The account component described on this page is an early form to get developers started in this new model.
-Additional features are anticipated to be added to the account component before Scrypto moves onto the Radix network at the Babylon release.
+The account blueprint currently provided with the Scrypto simulator and on the Public Test Environment is a very simple form to get developers started in this new model.
+Additional features will be added to the account blueprint before Scrypto moves onto the Radix network at the Babylon release.

 You can programmatically create an account by calling the